from small one page howto to huge articles all in one place

 DESCRIPTION

-pam_securetty is a PAM module that allows root logins only if the user is logging in on a "secure" tty, as defined by the listing in /etc/securetty. pam_securetty also checks to make sure that /etc/securetty is a plain file and not world writable.
+pam_securetty is a PAM module that allows root logins only if the user is logging in on a "secure" tty, as defined by the listing in the securetty file. pam_securetty checks at first, if /etc/securetty exists.
+If not and it was built with vendordir support, it will use /usr/share/pam/securetty. pam_securetty also checks that the securetty files are plain files and not world writable.
 It will also allow root logins on the tty specified with console= switch on the kernel command line and on ttys from the /sys/class/tty/console/active.

 This module has no effect on non-root users and requires that the application fills in the PAM_TTY item correctly.